Biotech

 Researchers have created biohybrid robots using fungal mycelia, which are robust and responsive to environmental cues.
 These living components generate…

-Breakthrough in DNA data storage: storing the equivalent of 1,000 computers on a single DNA strand
+Scientists stored data equivalent to 1,000 computers on a single strand of DNA

 Advances in DNA Computing: Achieving Functional DNA-Based Logic Gates Researchers have made significant progress in DNA computing by developing functional…